Audio-Visual Target Speaker Enhancement on Multi-Talker Environment using Event-Driven Cameras: Conclusions and future work

-The models are trained using the Adam optimizer and 20\% of dropout to avoid overfitting.
+We train the model using the Adam optimizer and 20\% of dropout to avoid overfitting.
 Each model is trained up to 500 epochs and early stopping is applied on the validation set to stop the training process.